ivanolive/ivanolive.github.io/Teaching.md

 ---

-Here you can find the disciplines I taught or acted as a teaching assistant.
-It's available only in Portuguese.
+Here is a list of courses I am currently teaching or taught before.

 ### 2020/1
 + TA: [Programação II](pages/teaching/progii_2020_1)